Opposing Family Separation, Governors Cancel National Guard Troops On The Border

 On Monday, Massachusetts Gov. Charlie Baker canceled a planned deployment of the state's National Guard to the border, according to WGBH.
 A helicopter, aircrew, and military analysts from Massachusetts were scheduled to go to the border at the end of the month.
 Baker told the station in May he had a "huge problem" with the administration's practice of separating children from their families.

 President Trump signed a proclamation in April to deploy National Guard to the border, saying he wanted 2,000-4,000 troops.
 Homeland Security Secretary Kirstjen Nielsen said the order directed her department and the Pentagon to work with governors along the southern border.
-The move was met with mixed reaction from governors and local officials.
+The move was met with mixed reaction back then from governors and local officials.

-Meanwhile, at least two non-border Democratic governors said they would not deploy troops and a third took a separate action to oppose family separation.
+Meanwhile, at least four non-border Democratic governors — some of whom already opposed Trump's request to deploy troops — said they would not send their National Guards to the border.
+One took a different action to oppose family separation.

+Virginia Gov. Ralph Northam ordered four soldiers and one helicopter to return from Arizona "until the federal government ends its enforcement of a zero-tolerance policy that separates children from their parents."

+"Virginia benefits from the important work of securing our border and we have a responsibility to contribute to that mission," Northam said in a statement.
+"However, we also have a responsibility to stand up to policies or actions that run afoul of the values that define us as Americans."

 New York Gov. Andrew Cuomo called the administration's treatment of families at the border "a moral outrage and an affront to the values that built this state and this nation."